shnpathak/shnpathak/README.md

 🔭 I’m currently working on [Current Project or Focus]

-🌱 I’m currently learning [New Skill or Technology]
+🌱 I’m currently learning [New Skill or Technology].......

 👯 I’m looking to collaborate on [Type of Projects, e.g., open-source, AI/ML, etc.]